zew013/image-captioning/README.md

-# PA 3: Image Captioning

-## Contributors
-Xiyan Shao, Yunxiang Chi, and Zelong Wang

-## Task
+CNNs and LSTMs with PyTorch for Image Captioning on COCO Dataset

-In this project, we are going to implement a deep learning model to generate captions for images.
+Implement a deep learning model to generate captions for images.

 ## How to run